The topic lensIssue · 4 divisions tagged · 11 parties active

 10 Feb 2025Border Security, Asylum and Immigration Bill: Reasoned Amendment on Second Reading

-Aye: Support blocking the bill, signalling opposition to the government's approach to border security and immigration reform · No: Support the bill proceeding, backing Labour's plan to tackle illegal immigration, criminal gangs, and restore order to the asylum system
+Aye: Support blocking the Bill at Second Reading, implying opposition to repealing the Rwanda legislation and scepticism about the Government's alternative approach to channel crossings and asylum. · No: Support the Bill proceeding, backing Labour's approach of dismantling the Rwanda scheme, creating new criminal powers against smuggling gangs, and restoring order to the asylum system.

 117356No